asciidisco/web-conferences-2018/API.md

 ## Usage

-Fetch the data from your browser javascript like this:
+Fetch the data from your browser like this:

 ```javascript
 fetch('https://webconf-api-2018.glitch.me/')